 - a.
 Number of complaints filed during the financial year: NIL - b.
 Number of complaints disposed of during the financial year: NIL - c.
-Number of complaints pending as on end of the financial year: NIL w.
-Total fees for all services paid by the Company and its subsidiary on a consolidated basis, to the statutory Auditors and all entities in the network of which the statutory Auditor is a part.
+Number of complaints pending as on end of the financial year: NIL v.
 Where the Board had not accepted any recommendation of any committee of the board which is mandatorily required, in the financial year.